Skip to Calculator

 Cost Comparison

-**Cotton:** Quilting cotton runs $8–15/yard at major retailers like Joann Fabrics.
-Decorator-weight cotton is $12–20/yard.
-Premium designer cotton can reach $25–40/yard.
+Cotton: Quilting cotton runs $8 to $15/yard at major retailers like Joann Fabrics.
+Decorator-weight cotton is $12 to $20/yard.
+Premium designer cotton can reach $25 to $40/yard.

-**Linen:** Standard linen fabric runs $15–25/yard.
-Heavier decorator linen is $20–35/yard.
-Premium Belgian or Irish linen can reach $40–60/yard.
+Linen: Standard linen fabric runs $15 to $25/yard.
+Heavier decorator linen is $20 to $35/yard.
+Premium Belgian or Irish linen can reach $40 to $60/yard.

 For a pair of curtains requiring 15 yards of fabric, the difference between mid-range cotton ($15/yard) and mid-range linen ($22/yard) is $105.
-That's significant — but for a window treatment that will hang for 10+ years, the cost per year of use is negligible.
+That's significant.
+But for a window treatment that will hang for 10+ years, the cost per year of use is negligible.

 Care Requirements